XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-ra-meta-tags.md

 - SQL Password <strong>(Encrypted)</strong>

 ### 2. Run SQL Scripts
-- Execute the scripts in SQL Server AD Database
+- Execute the scripts in SQL Server Master Data DB
 - Ensure the data is successfully loaded into the database

+### 3. Import the Data Stream
+- This Data Stream is set up to copy recommendations created in the Production database to the Master Data database
+- This will look for recommendations that exist in one but not the other and copy them over

-### 3. Import the Applications
+### 4. Import the Applications

 - Assign Access to others as required
   {% include framework/shortcodes/image.html src="/assets/images/blueprints/general/rca/adAccess.png" %}